dkirkby/E4S/projects/Chatter.md

 ```
 Notice that we require the bus to be idle for `MSG_BITS+1` bit durations before each message, which effectively imposes at least 50% deadtime on this protocol.
 What might go wrong without this long idle-time requirement?
 Modern protocols avoid this using techniques such as [bit stuffing](https://en.wikipedia.org/wiki/Bit_stuffing).

-Open the Mu Serial window and compare the output with the indicator LED flashes.
+Watch the print output in the editor's Shell window and compare with the indicator LED flashes.
 Make sure you understand why the code produces the sequence of flashes you observe before proceeding to the next step of this project.

 To complete this section, untether your transmitter and power the receiver with the following steps:
  - Eject the CIRCUITPY usb drive from your computer.
- - Close the Serial window in the Mu editor (if it was open).
  - Disconnect the USB cable from the transmitter Pico.
  - Plug the USB cable into your second Pico, which will be our receiver.